 In that matter, in terms of basic audio FX controls the FLX4 and the FLX6 are rather similar (and so is the DDJ-400).

-Where the devices do differ however, is where the additional audio FX features come into play.
 The Pioneer DDJ-FLX4 has its unique Smart CFX and Smart Fader functions, while the Pioneer DDJ-FLX6, has the exclusive access to the Merge FX & Jog Cutter features.
-More on these right now!
+Let’s quickly go over all of these.

 Smart CFX & Smart Fader on the DDJ-FLX4